 Compensation.
 Messrs.
-Binion and Trampe are compensated by the Advisor.
-Each receive a fixed base salary and discretionary bonus.
-The portfolio managers' compensation arrangements are not determined on the basis of specific funds or accounts managed.
+Binion, Trampe and Vannelli are compensated by the Advisor.
+Each receives a fixed base salary and discretionary bonus.
+Messrs.
+Binion's, Trampe's and Vannelli's compensation arrangements are not determined on the basis of specific funds or accounts managed.